 Most seasonal jobs are in kind of remote places and because of this they usually provide housing.
-So once I get to my seasonal job I have a place to stay while I'm working there and in some cases meals are provided as well.
+So once I get to my seasonal job I have a place to stay while I'm working there and in some cases, meals are provided as well.

-The housing that is provided is usually close to where I'm working, in most cases in walking distance, and if not then there is some form of shuttle provided to get employees to work.
+The housing that is provided is usually close to where I'm working, in most cases within walking distance, and if not then there is some form of shuttle provided to get employees to work.

 I also always end up becoming friends with people who have cars at my seasonal jobs and they don't mind giving me rides when I need them.

-So where are some of the place I've worked?
+So where are some of the places I've worked?
 Well I spent a summer working in Yellowstone National Park, I experienced my first real winter in Montana working at Big Sky Resort, and I got to spend four months in Alaska working at a roadside lodge right next to Trail Lake near Seward.
 These are just a few of the places I've been able to work and the list keeps growing every season!